longvv/push-notification-service/API_docs.md

 - `404 Not Found`: User not found
 - `500 Internal Server Error`: Server error

-#### Schedule Notification 🔄
+#### Schedule Notification ⚠️

-Schedules a notification to be sent at a future time (planned for future implementation).
+Schedules a notification to be sent at a future time.
+Backend worker is partially implemented, but API endpoint is still planned.

+**Status: Partially implemented**

 **Endpoint:** `POST /notifications/schedule`